Mantel Decor for Fall

 The pumpkins were all shades of white, cream and even a little gray.

-I think I did Martha proud!
-I know I am so happy to be able to enjoy this gorgeous display each and every day!
-Will you be decorating your mantel for Fall?
+I know I am so happy to be able to enjoy this gorgeous display with all of the white elements.
+Will you be decorating your mantel for the new season?

 Shop this project: